Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 Let's motivate the discussion with a real-world example.

 The [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php) contains many wonderful datasets that you can download and experiment on.
 Datasets usually come with at least some description.
-Furthermore, the datasets are grouped according to a number of attributes like Classification, Regression, Clustering or Multivariate, Time Series, Text.
+Furthermore, the datasets are grouped according to a number of attributes like *Classification*, *Regression*, *Clustering*, *Time Series*, or *Text*.
 It really is a great resource to hone your modeling skills.

 Anyway, for the purposes of this demonstration, we'll use the [Forest Fires](http://archive.ics.uci.edu/ml/datasets/Forest+Fires) dataset.

-The task is this: predict the burned area of forest fires, in the northeast region of Portugal, by using meteorological and other data.
+The task is this: predict the area burned by forest fires in the northeast region of Portugal by using meteorological and other data.

 A bit of information about the features:
 1. X - x-axis spatial coordinate within the Montesinho park map: 1 to 9